spsforks/ziglang-zig-wiki/Building-Zig-From-Source.md

 make install
 ```

-This produces the following artifacts:

- * `zig1` - a "stage1" build of Zig, which can be used to troubleshoot the C++ implementation.
- * `zig2` - a "stage2" build of Zig, which can be used to troubleshoot the self-hosted implementation.
- * `stage3/bin/zig` - the final product; self-hosted built with itself.
+This produces `stage3/bin/zig` which is the Zig compiler built by itself.

 # Option B: Use a Pre-Built Zig Binary

 ## Dependencies

- * A previous build of Zig, `0.10.0-dev.3659+e5e6eb983` or newer.
+ * A recent prior build of Zig.
+The exact version required depends on how recently breaking changes occurred.
 If the language or std lib changed too much since this version, then this strategy will fail with compilation errors, and you must use Option A above.
  * LLVM, Clang, and LLD libraries built using Zig.

 The easiest way to obtain both of these artifacts is to use [zig-bootstrap](https://github.com/ziglang/zig-bootstrap), which creates the directory `out/zig-$target-$cpu` and `out/$target-$cpu`, to be used as `$ZIG_PREFIX` and `$LLVM_PREFIX`, respectively, in the following command: